theupdateframework/taps/tap4.md

 `baz*.tgz` from only the third mapping.

-C. A "terminating" flag that instructs the updater whether to continue searching subsequent mappings after failing to download requested target files from the repositories specified in the first mapping.
+C. A "terminating" flag that instructs the updater whether to continue searching subsequent matching mappings for the requested targets file when it has not been found in the current matching mapping.
 The list of repositories within a mapping can indicate/use the terminating flag independent of repositories in other mappings.

 D. A threshold that indicates the minimum number of repositories in (A) that are required to sign for the same length and hash of any matching target, as